If you have been searching for the best Australian Shepherd rescues in California, you’ve come to the right place.

 The Los Angeles Department of Animal Care and Control plays a huge role by serving over 3 million people in Los Angeles and 44 other contract cities.
 This big dog rescue in California provides rescue services 24 hours a day, seven days a week, and covers over 3400 miles of the residential area.

-You can adopt a pet through their Love At First Sight Adoption Program.
+You can adopt a pet through the rescue’s Love At First Sight Adoption Program.
 You will first have to visit their website to select the dog you want from their list of adoptable pets.
 You can then book an appointment online to visit the shelter in person.
-After setting an appointment, you will be prompted to fill out your details on a questionnaire form.
+After setting an appointment, you’ll be prompted to fill out a questionnaire.

 This allows the team to verify whether you are a suitable owner for the dog.
 You can visit the rescue center when your appointment is due, and if the dog you have chosen is marked Ready to Go Home, you can take it with you the same day.
 To learn more about the adoption process, click the link provided below.